 The Council continues to rely on the 1⁄4 cent sales tax collected in the three Illinois counties of Madison, Monroe, and St. Clair.
-Sales tax receipts for FY 2022 were \$16.3 million with FY 2023 receipts currently projected to be \$17.4 million.
+Sales tax receipts for fiscal year 2023 were \$17.2 million with fiscal year 2024 receipts currently projected to be \$17.5 million, and fiscal year 2025 receipts projected to be \$17.8 million.

 The construction of the 100-year levee system improvements along the Mississippi River in the three counties has been completed.
 The total construction cost for the eleven construction bid packages was \$74,763,497.
 On November 14, 2019, FEMA issued their letter of continued accreditation for the Prairie Du Pont/Fish Lake Levee System.
-On March 25, 2021 FEMA issued letters of continued accreditation for the Wood River East & West Forks Levee System the Lower Wood River Levee System.
+On March 25, 2021, FEMA issued letters of continued accreditation for the Wood River East & West Forks Levee System the Lower Wood River Levee System.
 On March 19, 2021, FEMA issued their letter of continued accreditation for the Upper Wood River Levee System.
-On April 26, 2022 FEMA issued their letter of continued accreditation for the MESD Levee System completing total accreditation of the Metro East Levee Systems.
+On April 26, 2022, FEMA issued their letter of continued accreditation for the MESD Levee System completing total accreditation of the Metro East Levee Systems.

 The Council continues concentrating on the design and construction of the most critical and cost-effective projects to restore the federal Authorized Level of flood protection in the Metro-East.
-Fiscal year 2023 will be a year of continued design and construction.
-Lengthy review processes by the Corps of Engineers continues to delay construction of the Council's construction projects.
-The council anticipates numerous construction projects in fiscal year 2024.
+Fiscal year 2024 will be another year of continued design and construction.
+Lengthy review and approval processes by the Corps of Engineers continue to delay construction of the Council's construction projects.
+The council anticipates two construction projects in fiscal year 2025 and several projects in fiscal year 2026.

 With the recent increasing sales tax receipts, the Council's financial position is strong to complete the overall project and provide the Metro-East area with the Authorized Level (500-year) of flood protection.
-At this time, the issuance of any additional bonds is not anticipated to be needed.
+The issuance of any additional bonds will not be needed to complete the Authorized Level of flood protection.